SuperOfficeDocs/superoffice-docs/user-guide/en/request/customers.md

 # Customers

 Requests can be linked to contacts, who in turn can belong to a company.
 This means that requests cannot be linked directly to companies (only indirectly via contacts).
 When new e-mails are imported and saved as requests, the request is automatically linked to the correct contact via the e-mail address.
-When you view a request (see [List requests][1]), it is easy to see who the contact is, and if you click the contact's name, you can see which other requests are registered for this person.
+When you [view a request][1], it is easy to see who the contact is, and if you click the contact's name, you can see which other requests are registered for this person.
 This provides you with a rapid overview of previous communication with this same contact.

 ## What would you like to do now?